 Snapshots are also automatically deleted by a daily cron job.
-Refer to Section 7.6.1.2, "Cleanup Algorithms" for details.
+Refer to Section 7.6.1.2, "Cleanup algorithms" for details.

-7.7 Automatic Snapshot Clean-Up
+7.7 Automatic snapshot clean-up

-Over time, snapshots grow in size, occupying an ever increasing amount of disk space.
+Snapshots occupy disk space and over time the amount of disk space occupied by the snapshots may become large.
 To prevent disks from running out of space, Snapper offers algorithms to automatically delete old snapshots.
 These algorithms differentiate between timeline snapshots and numbered snapshots (administration plus installation snapshot pairs).
 You can specify the number of snapshots to keep for each type.